EdwardSchaefer/Neighborhood-Map/README.md

 	6/29/2017:
 		*Develop geoCodeAddress function to actually modify marker lat/lng, pass 'data' and 'i' as arguments
+		*Add documentation to geoCodeAddress function